MRimk/UniversityNotes/EPFL masters/Decentralized Systems Engineering.md

 Economic incentive compatibility - bitcoin gives economic incetives to miners

 Safety assumption - assuming that messages arrive in very short time - **synchronicity**

+## Skipped bitcoin and ethereum

+## Advanced Blockchain architectures

+### Limitations of mainstream blockchain platforms

+Weak finality - probabilistic (~1h for Bitcoin)

+Transaction throughput and cost - few TPS

+Transaction commit latencry

+Fairness - Power distributed by investment, not by people (a lot of hw - wins proof of work, a lot of money - wins proof of stake)

+Energy waste (PoW)

+Privacy - TX identities, amounts, data, computations

+Following blockchains efficiently (to verify it, i need to keep the whole blockchain, or verfied cache)

+Bridging between chains

+Governance - upgrade, replace

+### Current state of throughput

+Bitcoin: 4-7 TPS (transactions per second) (around 2400-10000 transactions per block)

+Ethereum: 20-30 TPS

+VISA: 1500-4000 TPS (pre-2020) and ~8000 TPS (now, and says that they can scale up to 65,000TPS)

+Solutions:
+Sharding it,
+Speed up the blockchain algorithm,
+Increase the block size,
+Have a smaller blockchain where the transactions are done

+### Scaling throughput - Approaches

+Tweaks:

+- scale up the nodes (faster links)
+- Reduce block time (bitcoin's 10min, ethereum 15s)
+- Make use of wasted effort (when the block is not on the longest chain, and gets lost)
+  - use orphaned/competing heads in blockchain
+  - Turn blockchain into a DAG (there could be double spending between parallel blocks but there are algorithms to stop it)

+Bypassing blockcahin / batching transaactions:

+- payment channels - e.g. Lightning network
+- Layer 2 chains - separate consensus mechanism
+  - rapi transactions, instant finality, periodically committed to main chain
+  - ZK (zero-knowledge proofs) rollups: verify transaction history, not just hash
+  - optimistic rollups: claim, can be challenged during time window
+- Side chains (-> bridging problem - how to convert my currency to the other)

+Rethinking consensus:

+- Hybrid consensus mechanisms - Bitcoin-NG, ByzCoin
+  - Can we achieve (permissionless) performance closer to PBFT?
+- Sharding - OmniLedger, Cardano (Ouroboros), Ethereum (past roadmap)
+  - can we scale up?

+#### Bitcoin-NG (Next Generation)

+Bitcoin transactions are very much included in the block (because of the merkle tree).
+Uses PoW for transactions

+Bitcoin-NG still uses the PoW, but it is used for the election of the leader.
+PubKey is included in NG Block, and it is used to generate micro-blocks of transactions + signatures, until the main block gets created again. if the leader is acting up, and leader 2 can discard that, and leader 3 can follow 2's decision
+Problems:

+- because of the insentive to have transactions as fast as possible
+- maximum value problem because we have a dictator
+- the new leader can ignore previous TXs, so there is an insentive that past leader pays new leader
+- there can be DoS attack against the leader

+PoW becomes a form of leader election
+Transaction processing is separate from PoW
+Incentives need to be adjusted

+Pro: higher TPS

+Con: "temporary dictator" (DoS-able)

+#### ByzCoin

+Built on Bitcoin-NG, and tries to avoid "temporary dictator"

+Form a consensus committee out of 100-1000 last PoW winners (it's not a huge amount of nodes, and does fair amout of sampling from the system (more NSA-proof))

+Operate with BFT consensus within the committee (e.g. PBFT)

+PoW chain is for the committee members
+PBFT chain is for the transactions - signed (quorum signed) micro-blocks

+Challenges:

+- How do clients know and verify which micro-blocks were committed?
+  - collective signing (threshold of committee)
+- How do you rotate the committee?
+  - Option 1: via PBFT commit a transaction of "new transaction" => guarantees safety (there is no ambiguity what is the new committee) with large enough committee.
+    - problem - committee is small or likely to go offline
+  - Option 2: via PoW alone (you could go through the last 1000ish blocks to find all the pubkeys, but it needs a lot of state) => guarantees liveness

+Attack example: old committee selects itself

+#### Sharding

+Problem: no "scale out" in blockchain, everyone processes everything

+Desired state: more miners = more aggregate capacity

+Potential solution: shard across UTXO

+UTXOs are assigned to different shards.
+If I am only doing the TX in Shard A, the miners in only Shard A can execute it.

+Challenges:

+- how big should a shard be?
+  - To distribute the nodes in the shard we need something verifiably random
+- cross-shard transactions
+- threat: shard takeover

+##### Cross-shard transactions

+- two-phase transaction lock
+- request all shards to lock a TX, then execute
+- on failure/lack of responses - abort
+- on success - commit

+Problems:
+multiple miners need the same TX - double-spend problem, then it would be either aborted or already locked if one of the shards stop responding (the lock was sent out and it stopped responding)

+If shards are untrusted:
+Time lock
+Revert unless TX goes through
+This is much more complex protocol, guarantees safety + liveness

+### Approaches to energy efficiency

+**Proof of Burn** - based on other PoW blockchains (the motivation behind PoW is making it costly to do Sybil attack).
+Idea behind Proof of Burn - create unspendable outputs, which basically is burning the coin

+**Proof of Storage** - Chia - (hard disks instead of electricity) - solving a problem which requires a lot of space instead of mathematical problem
+One of the approaches - mathematical pebbles
+Storing some useful data, and at any point you have to be able to prove that you have the data Or having a ton of stuff in RAM.

+**Proof of Sequential Work** - Verifiable Delay Functions (VDF).
+Create a sequence of operations and verify that they were done in order.

+**Proof of Elapsed Time** - spend time waiting.
+Requires specific hw for TEE

+**Proof of Stake** - most deployed solution

+#### Proof of Stake

+If I misbehave, I lose my stake, otherwise I get rewarded.

+How to form a consensus group?
+Ethereum: RANDAO (smart contracts which create some randomness).
+People will create some hashes, and put money in, and after some time people are forced to reveal the numbers under the hashes (or they lose money).
+And these numbers are put together and used as a seed.

+Algorand:

+- random sample of stakeholders
+- use Verifiable Random Funciton to genetrate a unique "lotery ticket" per node, per round
+- Ticket "wins" if below a threshold value.
+A node knows if it won (above the threshold), or not, it is private
+- Reveal winning ticket along with consensus vote (this prevents DoS attack)

+Why change acnsensus group at every block?

+- protect against fast, adaptive adversary
+- prevents DoS attacks, nodes hacking

+### Following blockchains efficiently - Skipchains

+Problem: retrieving information from a blockchain requires following it actively, fully

+Solution:

+- ByzCoin-like collective signatures
+- add "forward links" in addition to backward (hash) links (such that we can traverse the blockchain from the first to last)

+Sill requires O(n)

+How can we do better?

+Blocks reference previous blocks, and skip links which are of different levels.
+This skip list is in each block, and you can traverse the blocks at any speed.
+Multi-level links enable O(log n) retrieval

+There is the only time when you need to go to specific node, is when the committee changes, where the signatures change.
+In principle, this allows you to go very fast.

+This can be used for reliable software distribution (connect to the internet sometimes and get the latest version).